53rd Battalion (Australia): World War I

 In early 1918, following the collapse of Russia and the end to fighting on the Eastern Front, the Germans concentrated their forces in the west and launched a majority offensive, which became known as the Spring Offensive.
 As the Allies were pushed back by the offensive, the Australian divisions were brought south to the Somme to help blunt the German advance.
 Within this the 53rd Battalion manned defensive positions to the north Villers-Bretonneux, holding their positions even though the town fell into German hands during the Second Battle of Villers-Bretonneux.

-When the Allied Hundred Days Offensive began in August, the 53rd Battalion was not initially involved although close to the end of the month it, along with the rest of the 14th Brigade were committed to the fighting around Péronne, with the 53rd Battalion attacking Anvil Wood during the Battle of Mont Saint-Quentin.
+When the Allied Hundred Days Offensive began in August, the 53rd Battalion was not initially involved.
+Close to the end of August, the 53rd Battalion, along with the rest of the 14th Brigade were committed to the fighting around Péronne, with the 53rd Battalion attacking Anvil Wood during the Battle of Mont Saint-Quentin.
 For his actions during the fighting, one member of the battalion, William Currey, was later awarded the Victoria Cross.

 The 53rd Battalion's final involvement in the fighting came late in September when they took part in the Battle of St. Quentin Canal.
 Afterwards, they were withdrawn from the line along with the rest of the Australian Corps shortly after this and was still in the process of re-organisation when the Armistice came into effect.
 Shortly afterwards the process of demobilisation began.
-As numbers dwindled, the battalion was merged with the 55th Battalion in March 1919, although they were disbanded a month later on 11 April 1919.
-During its active service, the 53rd Battalion suffered 2,294 casualties of which 647 were killed.
+As numbers dwindled, the battalion was merged with the 55th Battalion in March 1919.
+They were disbanded a month later, on 11 April 1919.

+During its active service, the 53rd Battalion suffered 2,294 casualties, of which 647 were killed.
 Aside from Currey's Victoria Cross, other decorations bestowed upon men from the 53rd were: five Distinguished Service Orders, one Officer of the Order of the British Empire, 25 Military Crosses with three Bars, 28 Distinguished Conduct Medals, 76 Military Medals with four Bars, four Meritorious Service Medals and 20 Mentions in Despatches.
 The 53rd was awarded a total of 16 battle honours for its involvement in the war, receiving these in 1927.